Synchronicity reveals the meaningful connection between the subjective and objective world.– Carl Jung

 - Meeting the exact right person at the exact right time (e.g., a partner, friend, teacher, etc.)

 - Seeing the same symbols or images repeated everywhere (e.g., in magazines, on commercials, on buildings, on tattoos)

 - Glancing at the clock the exact same time of the day for many days on end (and seeing 11:11, 14:14, 23:23, 2:22, etc.)

 - Reoccuring signs that seem to lead you somewhere special (e.g., your ideal job, home, relationship)

 - Hearing the same song repeated many times in unusual circumstances

-- Strange alignments of birth dates between friends, partners, etc.
+- Strange alignments of birth dates between friends, partners, colleagues, etc.

 How many of these experiences can you relate to?